microsoft/vscode-cosmosdb/README.md

 The MongoDB extension makes it easy to work with MongoDB NoSQL databases, collections, and documents.
 With this extension, you can:

-* Connect to local or hosted (e.g. Azure CosmosDB) servers.
+* Connect to local or hosted (e.g. Azure CosmosDB) servers
-* Create and view MongoDB databases and collections with the MongoDB Explorer.
+* Create and view MongoDB databases and collections with the MongoDB Explorer
-* Author MongoDB "Scrapbooks" with rich IntelliSense (completions) for MongoDB scripts, including collections.
+* Author MongoDB "Scrapbooks" with rich IntelliSense (completions) for MongoDB scripts, including collections
-* Execute scripts and see results directly in VS Code.
+* Execute scripts and see results directly in VS Code
-* Update documents in place.
+* Update documents in place

 # Prerequisites